skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 For example, it is common for AI teams to use reserved H100 on cloud X for training and on-demand/spot L4 on cloud Y for large-scale batch inference.

-As such, AI heavily requires diverse compute, and Sky Computing presents a natural solution.
+As such, AI compute is inherently complex and diverse, and Sky Computing presents a natural solution.

 Sky allows AI teams to **use a single interface to easily and portably run AI** workloads on their diverse compute.
 Also, Sky cuts down the large AI bills and enlarges capacity by auto-optimizing workloads to the best compute choices.